Put in a good word – and see it immortalised in a new poem

-BBC Radio Scotland and BBC Radio Cymru (the Welsh-language station) are also taking part and will be calling for their own local words to provide the inspiration for a poem for National Poetry Day.
+BBC Radio Scotland and BBC Radio Cymru (the Welsh-language station) are also taking part.